 How do I alter the start coordinate of a linear sequence?

-Set the Origin (+1) Position Inside a Sequence
+Set the Origin (+1) Position Inside a Linear Sequence

 Use this option if the new start position (+1) lies within a sequence.